greydoubt/s_lime/README.md

 Boot-Time Configuration
 ----------------
-OpenBSD's boot-time kernel configuration, boot_config(8), allows an administrator to modify certain kernel settings, such as enabling or disabling support for various devices, without recompiling the kernel itself.
+OpenBSD's boot-time kernel configuration, boot_config(8), allows an administrator to modify certain kernel settings, such as enabling or disabling support for various devices, without recompiling the kernel itself

 To boot into the POSIX Check and verify that XNU passes the XNU is Not Unix User Kernel Config Check M(8) REG, or UKC, use the -c option at startup time: